For Colorado Residents with Disabilities

 Please allow at least 15 business days for verification and processing time.
 Less time is required for processing for applications submitted via email or in person.

-Do I need to apply for the Lifetime Fishing License each year?
+Do I need to apply for the Columbine Lifetime Fishing License each year?

 No, once you have been approved for the program, your license is valid as long as you remain a resident of Colorado.
 The license does not need to be renewed each year, and can continue to be used as long as it is intact and readable.

-Are totally and permanently disabled youth eligible for the Lifetime Fishing License?
+Are youth with total and permanent disabilities eligible for the Columbine Lifetime Fishing License?

 Yes.
 Youth who meet all of the qualifications for the program are eligible to apply.
 However, youth are not required to hold a fishing license until they are 16 to fish in Colorado.